abnamro/repository-scanner/deployment/kubernetes/README.md

   kubectl config set-context --current --namespace=resc
   ```

-* Wait for two minutes, then run below commands to verify the installation
+* Wait for two minutes, then run below commands to verify the installation.
   ```
   helm list -n resc
   kubectl get pods -n resc
   ```
   ![deployment-status-screenshot!](images/deployment-status.png)
-* To upgrade the deployment run
+* To upgrade the deployment run.
   ```
   helm upgrade --namespace resc resc . -f ./helm-context/example-values.yaml --set-file global.secretScanRulePackConfig=./RESC-RULE.toml
   ```
-* To uninstall or delete the deployment run
+* To uninstall or delete the deployment run.
   ```
   helm uninstall resc --namespace resc
   ```

 ## Additional information
 ### Trigger scanning
-By default RESC will start to scan based on the cron expression mentioned in example-values.yaml file which is `0 6 * * 6` at 06:00 on Saturday.
+By default RESC will start to scan according to the cron expression mentioned in example-values.yaml file which is `0 6 * * 6` at 06:00 on Saturday.
 You can adjust it or you can run below command after helm deployment to start the scan immediately.
 ```
 kubectl create job --from=cronjob/resc-vcs-scraper-projects resc-vcs-scraper-projects -n resc